mrush-ilao/ilao-documentation/docs/source/lcv_points_system.rst

 * only to revision authors with the subject matter expert role
 * can only be awarded to the same node/language/author pair once every 24 hours (so that we don't accidentally award points multiple times)
+* users with the staff or intern role never earn points.

 .. note:: Andrew needs to verify that we aren't awarding points to editors who aren't LCV members.
 Another option may be to award the points and then send them a "hey, want to be an LCV?
 You already have 50 points." email.